msutter/puppetlabs-dsc/README_BUILD.md

     * Inspect the actual types, they should be named to lower cased `dsc_DSCRESOURCENAME` and the properties all should be named to lower cased `dsc_DSCPROPERTY`.
 6. The rake task will also copy the DSC resources into `lib/puppet_x/dsc_resources/`.
 This is necessary for the module to find the DSC resource implementations at runtime when applying the Puppet DSC resources.
 7. Enjoy!

+## Build external DSC Puppet modules based on Custom Resource Types
+You can build your own dsc puppet modules (external module) based on your own powershell source code.
+External puppet modules will automatically require the dsc base module (puppetlabs-dsc) as they need the base type and the provider for DSC handling.

+### Getting started
+### Steps to Build external module with your own powershell code

 ## Partial support for DSC composite resources.
 If you need a puppet type for a DSC composite resources, you have to define a xxx.schema.mof file next to your xxx.Schema.psm1 file.